Ragura/dinkcreference/docs/guide/combat.md

 In combat, strength, defense, and hitpoints interact about like this:

-1. When Dink or a monster hits the other, a number of hitpoints is randomly selected from the upper half of its strength range.
+Step 1.
+When Dink or a monster hits the other, a number of hitpoints is randomly selected from the upper half of its strength range.
 In DinkC terms, you might write it like this:

 ```c
 int &hit_work = sp_strength( <hitting-sprite>, -1);